 The Golden Calf

 A Sermon on Acts 7:39-43Read more

-What is your idol?
-What do you worship?
-With Acts 7:39–43, Dr. Martyn Lloyd-Jones starts with the ancient Israelites, who after being delivered from their bondage in Egypt, fashion an idol of gold made in the image of a calf.
-They then proceed to bow down and worship it, even claiming that it was this god that brought them out of Egypt.
-Dr. Lloyd-Jones then points out that modern man is no different.
-While it is true that we do not make graven images to bow down to, nevertheless we fashion idols out of money, cars, houses, and pleasure.
-We worship our own humanity and greatness.
-The consequences for rejecting the true and living God and worshipping idols in his place are most severe.
-For Scripture tells of the great day of wrath that will pour out on all who reject the true God and do not believe in the Gospel of Jesus Christ.
-There is no escaping this judgment, for God has commanded that he alone be worshipped and praised.
+All Christians must consider their idols and what they worship.
+Preaching “The Golden Calf” from Acts 7:39–43, Dr. Martyn Lloyd-Jones starts with the ancient Israelites, who after being delivered from their bondage in Egypt, fashioned an idol of gold made in the image of a calf.
+They then proceed to bow down and worship it, even claiming that it was this was the god that brought them out of Egypt.
+Dr. Lloyd-Jones points out that modern humanity is no different.
+While it is true that most do not make graven images to bow down to, nevertheless they fashion idols out of money, cars, houses, and pleasure.
+They worship their own humanity and greatness.
+The consequences for rejecting the true and living God and worshipping idols in His place are most severe.
+Scripture tells of the great day of wrath that will pour out on all who reject the true God and do not believe in the gospel of Jesus Christ.
+There is no escaping this judgment, for God has commanded that He alone be worshipped and praised.
 But God has provided a means of salvation and freedom from sin and idolatry.
 He has sent his only Son into the world to save all who believe and repent.
-Jesus Christ died upon the cross and rose from the grave so that men may know and worship God as he is.
+Jesus Christ died upon the cross and rose from the grave so that all may know and worship God as He is.